codebydant/sfM_danPipeline/README.md

 This is a reference implementation of a Structure-from-Motion pipeline in OpenCV, following the work of Roy Shilkrot at SfM-Toy-Library. https://github.com/royshil/SfM-Toy-Library

 *Note:* This is not a complete and robust SfM pipeline implementation.
-The purpose of this code is to do a 3D reconstruction of a tree.
+The purpose of this code is to do a 3D reconstruction of a tree and get dendrometry estimation.

 ----------------------
 ## example